What is a deadbolt lock? What are the different types available? Here we take a deeper look.

 How does a deadbolt lock work?

-Where standard latch type locks require the action of a spring to operate, deadbolt locks operate without the use of a spring.
-Simply turning a key retracts or extends the bolt into the strike plate on the door frame.
+Because deadbolt locks operate without the use of a spring, simply turning a key retracts or extends the bolt into the strike plate on the door frame.

 As they’re not spring-operated, this makes them much harder to be jimmied open with a crowbar or other device.
 Thanks to the strong locking mechanism, deadbolts offer an extra layer of resistance and strength compared to other locking mechanisms.